What's a CSS selector?

 - Ensure that elements you are attaching hotspots and tooltips to are consistently visible when the page has loaded.

-For a deeper dive into the problem and solutions, read our doc on Adjusting CSS Selectors.
+For a deeper dive into the problem and solutions, read our doc on Faulty CSS Selectors.